Greek court clears Spanish, Danish rescuers of human trafficking - Journal du Cameroun

 The defendants “were only helping to save lives” while the Greek coastguard was overwhelmed, said a lawyer for the Spanish firefighters, Haris Petsikos.

-The Spanish defendants met in Madrid in early April with Spanish Foreign Minister Alfonso Dastis, who tweeted that the trio had undertaken “rescue and humanitarian aid” work.
+The Spanish defendants met in early April with Spanish Foreign Minister Alfonso Dastis, who was among the first to welcome the news of their acquittal.

+“I am very pleased,” he said in a tweet, hailing their “superb humanitarian work in the Mediterranean.”

 Amnesty said the trial was “absurd” and showed “moral confusion by those who try to criminalise actions of solidarity and to intimidate the defenders of human rights.”